 Looking for an Alexa speaker but unsure which one (or two) to get?
 You've come to the right place.
-Controlled by your voice, an Alexa speaker can do all sorts of clever tricks: from playing your favourite music tracks to checking the latest weather report and switching off lights.
+Controlled by your voice, an Alexa speaker can do all sorts of clever tricks: from playing your favorite music tracks to checking the latest weather report and switching off lights.

 To house such an excellent smart assistant, Amazon has produced a whole family of speakers to suit your needs, all under the Echo branding.
 But what are the differences between them and which should you pick?
 To make the shopping process easier we’ve recapped some of the biggest benefits to having an Alexa-powered speaker below, along with the more specific information on each product following.
 And if you ever wanted a reason to buy then now is the time: with Amazon Prime Day on the horizon you could be in for a real bargain.

 Looking for more voice assistant options?
-No worries: head over to our best smart speakers guide where we compare Google, Amazon and Apple.
+No worries: head over to our best smart speakers guide where we compare Google, Amazon, and Apple.

 What is the best Alexa speaker?